Biohang/iNcRD-HG/README.md

 ## Datasets

-All datasets are available at: [Zenodo Link](https://zenodo.org/records/16919628)
+All datasets are available at: [Zenodo Link] (The data link will be made public upon the completion of the review process)

 - **Heterogeneous graph/**: Files for constructing the heterogeneous graph.
 - **Train-val-test-data/**: Training, validation, and test sub-datasets of ncRNA–drug resistance associations.